Sukhoi Su-30: 2015 Russian military intervention in Syria

-2022 Russian invasion of Ukraine
+Russo-Ukrainian war

 Russian Su-30SM and Su-35s fighters were used for air superiority missions during the war.
 Combined, at least seven air to air victories were confirmed over Ukrainian jet aircraft and one over a Ukrainian Naval Aviation Mil Mi-14.

 A Russian Su-30 was destroyed on the ground by Ukrainian OTR-21 Tochka missiles fired during the Millerovo air base attack.

 On 5 March 2022 a Russian Naval Aviation Su-30SM, RF-33787, tail number Blue 45 was shot down in Bashtanka area, Mykolayiv Oblast.
 Both crew members, Major Aleksey Golovensky and Captain Aleksey Kozlov, were captured.
 The same day another Su-30 was lost in Ochakov, Mykolaiv Oblast, pilot by Lt.
 Colonel Aleksey Khasanov and Cpt Vasily Gorgulenko were killed while on combat duty in Ukraine.

 On 13 March 2022, another aircraft, RF-81733, tail number Red 72, was lost over Ukraine; the pilot, Kosyk Serhiy Serhiyovych, survived and was captured.

 On 15 March 2022, a Su-30SM, serial number RF-81773 tail number Red 62, was shot down near Izium, Kharkiv.
 Pilots Alexander Pazynych and Evgeny Kislyakov, did not survive and Capt.
 Aleksander Pozinich from 14th Guards Fighter Aviation Regiment, were killed.

 On 9 August 2022, explosions at Saky air base in Novofedorivka, Crimea left at least three Su-30s destroyed and one damaged according to satellite imagery.
 On 18 August a Su-30SM, serial number RF-81771, had its wreckage recorded in Kharkiv region in the Izyum direction.

-On 18 August 2022, remains of a Su-30 registration number RF-81771 tail number Red 60, were discovered near Mala Komyshuvakha, Izium.
+On 18 August 2022, remains of a Russian Su-30 registration number RF-81771 tail number Red 60, were discovered near Mala Komyshuvakha, Izium.
 The fate of the pilots remained unknown.

 On 27 August 2023, Ukrainian media, citing claims made by the Security Service of Ukraine, said that 16 Sypaq Corvo Precision Payload Delivery System drones had been used in an attack on the Kursk Vostochny Airport in Russia, with three shot down and the others hitting four Su-30s and one MiG-29 aircraft.
 An S-300 radar and two Pantsir air defence systems were also reportedly hit.

 On 12 August 2024 a Ukrainian Air Force MiG-29, callsign 72 White, piloted by Olexander Migulya was shot down in a combat mission by a Russian Su-30.

 On 2 February 2025, a Ukrainian Air Force Sukhoi Su-27 was shot down in the area of Pokrovsk, Donetsk Oblast.
 Russian sources claimed it was shot down by an R-37M missile fired from a Su-30SM2.
 The pilot, kapitan Ivan Bolotov of the 831st Tactical Aviation Brigade, did not survive.

 On 2 May 2025, a Ukrainian HUR Magura V7 naval drone shot down a Russian Su-30 using an AIM-9X missile, 50 km west of Novorossiysk.
 The crew of two ended up in the Black Sea, where a civilian ship later recovered them.
 HUR claimed it was the first time a maritime drone shot down an aircraft.